emaishoaib/quire/README.md

 launched with nothing to read.

-**Read.** Continuous scrolling, single or two-page layout, and zoom by pinch or from the rail down the right edge, which also holds the page number, text recognition, find, the fit modes and the switch between reading and organising.
+**Read.** Continuous scrolling, single or two-page layout, and zoom by pinch or from the rail down the right edge, which also holds the page number, text recognition, merging, find, the fit modes and the switch between reading and organising.
 A thumbnail sidebar sized by its own slider, where pages can be dragged into a new order, hovering a page reveals rotate and delete, and hovering between pages reveals a plus that inserts there.

 **Find.** Cmd-F, or the rail's magnifying glass, opens a panel over the document.
 Results appear as you type, listed by the text that actually matched and how often, so a